1. Introduction

 2.3 The member to represent the interests of the general public

 It is important that, regardless of background and basis for nomination, members of all advisory bodies provide their expert advice.
-Although the appointments have been based on the need for a diversity of competencies and backgrounds, members should not act as representatives or advocates for their profession, interest or affiliation but use their skills and experience to provide best possible advice to ARPANSA and to perform the functions of the advisory bodies as laid out in the Act.
+Although appointments have been based on the need for a diversity of competencies and backgrounds, members should not act as representatives or advocates for their profession, interest or affiliation but use their skills and experience to provide the best possible advice to ARPANSA and to perform the functions of the advisory bodies as laid out in the Act.
 However, it is noted that jurisdictional representatives also have obligations to represent their jurisdictions.

 2.5 Indemnity